codefellows/setup-guide/system-setup/4-node.md

 Once it completes, you will need to exit your terminal, and log back in to demonstrate that the command works in a new shell.

-You will then need to add a hidden folder for nvm.
+You will then need to ensure you have a hidden folder for nvm.
 Run the following:

 `mkdir ~/.nvm`

 ## Install Node